 The month of January is historically the peak time for individuals to cheat on their partners - with double the number of people in a relationship starting extra-marital affairs, compared to the month of August.

-Around 50,000 individuals with partners in the UK will start an affair in the first week of January, coinciding with the first week back at work after the festive period, a study put together by IllicitEncounters.com – a dating website for married people – revealed.
-The same company has also recently conducted a survey to find most common alibis used by cheating partners – with “going to the gym” and “working late” topping the list for both men and women.
-But what are the signs key he’s cheating on you?
+A fifth of adults in the UK will have an affair and YouGov revealed in a study that 1 in 5 British adults say they’ve had an affair at some point in their lives.
+A survey carried out by IllicitEncounters.com found the most common alibis used by cheating partners with “going to the gym” and “working late” topping the list for both men and women.
+But what are the key signs he’s cheating on you?

-In fact, it’s estimated that about half of us have already cheated or will cheat on our partner – around 60% of men and 40% of women will have an affair.
 Lots of couples have rough patches and our interests in each other come and go, depending on how secure you feel as a couple.
-But if you do suspect that your partner could be having an affair, how can you tell?
+So, if you do suspect that your partner could be having an affair, how can you tell?
 What are the signs he’s cheating?

 We’ve come up with a list of the 12 most common signs and explained what the innocent explanation could be and the reasons why it could be a sign of cheating.